ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

 In the second step, the empty business logic methods are created by the generative AI model.
 The source COBOL paragraph is sent to the watsonx Code Assistant for Z service running in IBM Cloud, and this paragraph is combined with program metadata information stored in an IBM Db2 service on IBM Cloud, to form the prompt to the generative AI model.
 The AI model returns Java code based on this prompt.

-In the third step, the Java developer, with help from the COBOL developer if necessary, makes any necessary changes to the returned Java code to ensure that it is compilable and that it performs the functions it is expected to perform.
+In the third step, the Java developer, with help from the COBOL developer if necessary, makes any necessary changes to the returned Java code to ensure that it is compilable and that it performs the function it is expected to perform.

 ## Transform the Refactored Service Code from COBOL to JAVA